Arsenalist/feature-toggles/README.md

 2. A route guard which implements the `CanActivate' interface to turn a route on/off based on a feature flag.
 3. A dynamic component loader which loads a particular component based on a feature flag.
 4. Selecting the right class to use inside a component when executing business logic (based on a feature flag).
+5. Select the right method to invoke by delegating feature decision query logic to a separate class.

 ## Attribute Directive